Cobordisms of sutured manifolds and the functoriality of link Floer homology

-\begin{proof} By \cite[Proposition 2.13]{sutured}, there exists a sutured diagram defining $(M',\g') = (M \setminus N(B(\L)),\g).$ The curves $\d_{n+1},\dots,\d_d$ are chosen to be small translates of $\b_{n+1},\dots,\b_d,$ respectively.
-The proof of \cite[Proposition 2.15]{sutured} does not use the assumption that the number of $\a$ and $\b$ curves agree, hence any two sutured diagrams defining $(M',\g')$ can be connected by moves (1),(2), and stabilizations.
-To see that proper stabilizations suffice, note that we can obtain an arbitrary stabilization by performing a proper stabilization, followed by a sequence of handleslides.
-This is possible since every component of $\S \setminus \bolda$ and $\S \setminus \boldb$ intersects $\partial \S$ nontrivially.
+defining the sutured manifold $(M',\g') = (M \setminus N(B(\L)),\g)$.
+Using \cite[Proposition~2.37]{naturality}, any two sutured diagrams defining $(M',\g')$ can be connected by isotopies and handleslides of the $\a$- and $\b$-curves, diffeomorphisms of the Heegaard surface isotopic to the identity in~$M'$, stabilizations, and destabilizations.
+To see that proper stabilizations suffice (i.e., stabilizations in a region intersecting $\partial \S$), note that we can obtain an arbitrary stabilization by isotoping the $\a$- and $\b$-curves via a finger move along an arc~$a$ connecting~$\partial \S$ with the stabilization point, performing a proper stabilization, followed by a sequence of handleslides along the inverse of~$a$.
+The curves $\d_{n+1},\dots,\d_d$ are chosen to be small translates of $\b_{n+1},\dots,\b_d$, respectively.
+It follows from the above discussion that any two such triple diagrams